Wansmer/treesj/README.md

 - **JSON**;
 - **PHP**;

 For adding your favorite language, add it to `langs` sections in your configuration.
+Also, see how [to implement fallback](https://github.com/Wansmer/treesj/discussions/19) for splitjoin.vim.

 To find out what nodes are called in your language, analyze your code with [nvim-treesitter/playground](https://github.com/nvim-treesitter/playground) or look in the [source code of the parsers](https://tree-sitter.github.io/tree-sitter/).